 Example 1

-The preceding approval mark affixed to a vehicle in conformity with paragraph 4. of this Regulation shows that the vehicle type concerned has been approved in the United Kingdom (E 11), pursuant to Regulation No. 83 under approval number 2439, as defined in Section 3 of paragraph 4.2.1. of this Regulation.
+The preceding approval mark affixed to a vehicle in conformity with paragraph 4. of this Regulation shows that the vehicle type concerned has been approved in the United Kingdom (E 11), pursuant to UN Regulation No. 83 under approval number 2439, as defined in Section 3 of paragraph 4.2.1. of this Regulation.
 This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 08 series of amendments incorporated.
 Furthermore, the accompanying letter (EA) denotes that the vehicle belongs to a vehicle that meets the Euro 6e emission standard.

 Example 2